Hurricane Douglas (2020): Meteorological history

-On July 24, visible imagery revealed Douglas' eye had become increasingly cloud-filled, while the storm's overall satellite appearance degraded.
+On July 24, visible imagery revealed Douglas's eye had become increasingly cloud-filled, while the storm's overall satellite appearance degraded.
 Douglas entered the Central Pacific Hurricane Center's area of responsibility by 21:00 UTC on July 24.
 As Douglas drifted over cooler sea surface temperatures, more weakening ensued as the system continued northwest.
 Douglas eventually fell below Category 3 major hurricane status late on July 24, and weakened to a Category 1 hurricane about 12 hours later.
 At this time, Douglas was located roughly 325 mi east of Hilo, Hawaii.
 Douglas continued a slow movement towards the Hawaiian islands, while retaining its intensity, before weakening further as it passed north of Big Island.
 Nonetheless, the storm remained in rather healthy condition, despite being situated over cold sea surface temperatures and experiencing wind shear near Hawaii.
 Douglas passed north of Maui at 01:00 UTC on July 27, Oahu at 07:00 UTC, and Kauai at 22:00 UTC.
-Douglas' close pass just 30 mi north of Oahu broke the previous record set by Hurricane Dot for closest passing tropical cyclone to the island, whereas Dot passed about 60 mi southwest of Oahu.
+Douglas's close pass just 30 mi north of Oahu broke the previous record set by Hurricane Dot for closest passing tropical cyclone to the island, whereas Dot passed about 60 mi southwest of Oahu.
 After moving away from Kauai, Douglas briefly re-intensified as confirmed from reconnaissance.
 However, strengthening was very short-lived as wind shear quickly displaced deep convection from the storm's circulation.
 Douglas weakened into a tropical storm shortly afterward, and eventually became a remnant low by 12:00 UTC on July 29.
-Douglas' post-tropical low entered the Western Pacific basin later on July 30, before opening up into a trough at 06:00 UTC that day.
+Douglas's post-tropical low entered the Western Pacific basin later on July 30, before opening up into a trough at 06:00 UTC that day.